Enjoy video versions here!

 - OWD.
 Oddly it seems to be used a lot by Muslims, but no one gives a source.

 - Origins?
 Wixon is credited again, and she gives no source at all.

 - OC -- see account here by Roger Pearse.

 - Origins?
 The common origin is Gibbon, Decline and Fall of the Roman Empire, v 1, c 16.

 - OWD.
 The quote has been given more than one context: One where Gandhi is objecting to Christian materialism, the other where it is connected to an incident in his life where he was refused entry to a racist South African church.
 Gandhi supposedly made this remark to his friend, Christian missionary E. Stanley Jones, but while Jones' book.
 Gandhi: Portrayal of a Friend, has a chapter titled, "Gandhi and the Christian Faith," which tells the story of that chruch, the quote is not connected to it nor used any place else in the chapter.
 A Wiki source (assumed not reliable) says: The actual quote is attributed to Bara Dada, "Jesus is ideal and wonderful, but you Christians -- you are not like him."
 Source - Jones, E. Stanley.
 The Christ of the Indian Road, New York: The Abingdon Press,1925.
-(Page 114) That book is available near me, and I will check it out when I am near the library it is in.
+(Page 114) A reader informed me in September 2016 that this quote was accurate, though the page number should be 141, not 114.

 - TD.
 This is usually reported as being from the Dictatus of Pope Gregory VII (1073-1085).
 The Dictates can be found here, though, and there's a problem.
 The first part sounds like it forgot something: